DerTimonius/recommendation-box/README.md

 This is the repository for my final project while attending the UpLeveled Bootcamp.

 The main idea behind this application was to build a movie recommendation system that allows for more than one input and get the best pick that suits the input the most.
 The recommendation system was built from scratch, using datasets from [kaggle.com](https://www.kaggle.com), in Python.
-The recommendation system is accessed via a seperate [Django API](https://github.com/DerTimonius/recommendation-box-django)
+The recommendation system is accessed via a seperate [Django API](https://github.com/DerTimonius/recommendation-box-django).

+The user can, after registration, pick up to six different movies and TV shows and get the recommendation system started!
+Have fun!

 ## Table of contents